microsoft/net-offloads/README.md

 This repository is for defining various QUIC hardware offload specifications.
 When officially complete, these specs will be published at a more standard location (TBD).

-- [QUIC Encryption Offload](quic-encryption-offload.md) - Offloading QUIC short header packet encryption and decryption to the hardware.
+- [QUIC Encryption Offload](quic-encryption-offload.md) - Offloading QUIC short header packet encryption and decryption.

 ## Contributing